johnnyreilly/jsdoc-javascript-vs-typescript/README.md

 TypeScript had been quietly adding support for type checking JavaScript with the assistance of JSDoc since way back with the `--checkJs` compiler option in [TypeScript 2.3](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-3.html#errors-in-js-files-with---checkjs).

 A community member by the name of [Mohsen Azimi](https://twitter.com/mohsen____) experimentally started out using this approach to type check the webpack codebase.
-[This PR](https://github.com/webpack/webpack/pull/6862) ended up being a test case that helped both improve the type checking of JavaScript by TypeScript, and popularise using JSDoc to type check JavaScript codebases.
+[His PR](https://github.com/webpack/webpack/pull/6862) ended up being a test case that helped improve the type checking of JavaScript by TypeScript.
+TypeScript v2.9 shipped with a whole host of JSDoc improvements as a consequence of the webpack work.
+Being such a widely used project this also helped popularise the approach of using JSDoc to type check JavaScript codebases.
+It demonstrated that this approach could work on a really significantly sized codebase.

 These days, JSDoc type checking with TypeScript is extremely powerful.
 Whilst not quite on par with TypeScript (not all TypeScript syntax is supported in JSDoc) the gap in functionality is pretty small.